AloneGu/ml_algo_box/README.md

 2. scipy 0.17.0
 3. sklearn 0.17
 4. pip install -e 'git+http://github.com/dustinstansbury/stacked_generalization.git#egg=stacked_generalization' ( only for stacked generalization )
+5. pip install xgboost ( seems better than boosting in sklearn )

 ## For some visualization, you may have to install
 1. Ipython